 WASTING TIME ON THE INTERNET

-it can become a primary cause of lost productivity in the workplace.
-As a work
+become a primary cause of lost productivity in the workplace.
+As a work related

-related means of web-based advertising, information retrieval and
+means of web-based advertising, information retrieval and communications it is

-from a computer.
-Most if used in moderation during lunch and such wouldn’t be
+computer.
+Most if used in moderation during lunch and such wouldn’t be too

 were spending up to seven hours a day doing one or more of the following